Mulheryn History, Family Crest & Coats of Arms

 Another source notes the family descend from Mulheeran of Offaley, specifically Maolciaran, "ciaran."

 Early History of the Mulheryn family

-Another 161 words (12 lines of text) covering the years 117 and 1172 are included under the topic Early Mulheryn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mulheryn research.
+Another 81 words (6 lines of text) covering the year 1172 is included under the topic Early Mulheryn History in all our PDF Extended History products and printed products wherever possible.

 Mulheryn Spelling Variations

 The Middle Ages saw a great number of spelling variations for surnames common to the Irish landscape.
 One reason for these variations is the fact that surnames were not rigidly fixed by this period because the general population had to rely on local official's understanding of how their name should be spelt, hence spellings in records often changed through a person's lifetime.
 The following variations for the name Mulheryn were encountered in the archives: Mulhearn, Mulheran, Mulherin, Mulhern, Mulherne and many more.